supertypeai/articles/articles/streaming-data-processing-part-2.md

 ---
-title: Streaming Data Processing - Building an OLTP, OLAP and Sales Dashboard with Open Source Stacks | OLTP and OLAP Databases Setup (Part 2)
+title: Building a Streaming Data Pipeline with Open Source Stacks | OLTP and OLAP Databases Setup (Part 2)
-post_excerpt: This project showcases the implementation of a streaming data processing pipeline using open-source technologies (Kafka, Spark Streaming, Cassandra, and MySQL).
-In the second part of the article, we will walk through the setup of OLTP and OLAP databases.
+post_excerpt: In the second part of the article, we will walk through the design and implementation of OLTP and OLAP databases using Cassandra and MySQL respectively.
 taxonomy:
   category:
     - knowledge